vera-1995/docker-challenges/challenge3/README.md

 ### Copying files through the Dockerfile challenge
 - Create an image where your working directory is challenge3
-- Copy the files in the folder dockerfile_files, except file file4
+- Copy the files in the folder `dockerfile_files`, except file `file4`
-- Copy output.tar file in the Dockerfile where its content is automatically extracted
+- Copy `output.tar` file in the Dockerfile where its content is automatically extracted
+  - `output.tar` contains `compressed_file1` and `compressed_file2`
 - Run the image and validate its content

 ### Copying files from the local machine to a container
-- Copy the folder docker_container_files to the container of the previous challenge
+- Copy the folder `docker_container_files` to the container of the previous challenge
 - Validate the content in the container

 ### Copying files from a Docker container to the local machine
-- Create a file hello_world in the container of the previous challenge and copy it to the local machine
+- Create a file `hello_world` in the container of the previous challenge and copy it to the local machine
 - Validate locally the file was copied